pnp/cli-microsoft365/docs/manual/docs/sample-scripts/spo/insert-sp-library-pictures-into-word.md

 Author: [Joseph Velliah](https://sprider.blog/insert-pictures-in-a-sharepoint-document-library-into-a-word-document)

-This PowerShell script shows how to download and insert many pictures in a SharePoint Document Library into a Word document in a two-column table with file name using Office 365 CLI commands and PowerShell Script.
+This PowerShell script shows how to download and insert many pictures in a SharePoint Document Library into a Word document in a two-column table with file name using CLI for Microsoft 365 commands and PowerShell Script.

 Customers have multiple pictures in a SharePoint Document Library, and they need to automatically insert the pictures in Word as it will take a lot of time if operating from UI.
 So, they need a script to accomplish that.